-Your main races are the pivots around which the training schedule should revolve.
-We show you what a difference good planning makes.
+Your main races are the most important thing to determine what your training should be.
+Training and preparation races all lead to your main event.
+We show you how to plan your season and what a difference good planning makes.

-If you want to achieve something, you have to have a definite aim.
-Even the traditional sportsmen, who take part in 100 races a year on average, have concentrated since the late 1980s on a single seasonal aim – such as the Tour de France.
-And hardly has the Tour come to an end -they are looking ahead 11 months to the next showdown.
+If you want to achieve something, you have to have a specific goal.
+Even the hardcore athletes, who take part in 100 races a year on average, have concentrated since the late 1980s on a single seasonal goal – such as the Tour de France.
+And shortly after the Tour comes to an end -they are looking ahead 11 months to the next showdown.

-The preparation lasts from November to the end of July – 8 months!
-The few races leading to the Tour are used as intensive training and for checking the form, not to mention “psychological warfare”.
+The preparation for pro cyclists can last from November to the end of July – 8 months!
+The few races leading to the Tour or any goal race are used as intense training and for checking form, not to mention “psychological warfare”.
 That uncompromising will to win, is kept in check until all the cards are on the table at the start of the Tour.
-Long distance triathletes and marathon runners train similarly and build in, around one or two main events, mostly shorter competitions for preparation.
+Long distance triathletes and marathon runners train similarly and build around one or two main events while using mostly shorter competitions for preparation.

-When do I want to be in my best shape?
+When do I want to be in the best shape?

-We don’t have to go to the lengths of the Tour heroes for a successful season, but the method still works: we must define when and where we want to achieve our best form.
+When we start to plan our season, we don’t have to go to the lengths of the Tour heroes to have success, but the method still works: we must define when and where we want to achieve our best form.
 We can then prolong it over a period of 4-6 weeks.
 If the peaks are further apart we can plan a two peaked periodization (a spring and fall peak, with a rest in the summer for example).
-Many successful sportsmen use the method.
+Many successful athletes use the method.

-2PEAK subscribes to this philosophy.
+2PEAK subscribes to this training philosophy.
 These main races mark the seasonal peaks and are specifically trained for from four to twelve weeks before.
 Then there is a follow up phase of one to two weeks after.
 During this competition phase, we use a special training plan, to bring your form to a fine point.
-This will characteristically start with an endurance block- usually containing the longest workouts of the season, followed by an intensity block with less volume but intensity work at the highest level.
+This typically starts with an endurance block- usually containing the longest workouts of the season, followed by an intensity block with less volume but more intensity.
 That phase ends about 10 days before the planned peak.
 Now it is time to “taper off”.
 In particular, the volume of training is greatly reduced to allow your body to recover totally from the training stress.
-At the same time though, shorter intensive intervals continue to be trained, to prevent the body from switching over to a completely passive mode.
+At the same time though, shorter intense intervals continue to be trained, to prevent the body from switching over to a completely passive mode.

 After the competition